Ansab-Sultan/AI-Portfolio/README.md

 ## Objective

-As an AI Engineer, I am driven by a passion for leveraging artificial intelligence to drive innovation and solve complex problems.
-I am seeking opportunities to apply my expertise in machine learning, deep learning, and natural language processing to develop intelligent systems and cutting-edge algorithms.
-With a focus on advancing the field of AI, I aim to collaborate with dynamic teams to create impactful solutions that address real-world challenges and push the boundaries of technological possibility.
+Passionate AI Engineer driven to innovate and solve complex problems using machine learning and deep learning.
+Seeking opportunities to push the boundaries of AI technology and collaborate on impactful projects that address real-world challenges.